April 12, 1961

 First U.S. Space Tragedy

-During a routine test of the Apollo 1 spacecraft on the launch pad, a spark caused a fire to start in the crew compartment of the command module.
-Gus Grissom, Ed White, and Roger Chaffee, were killed in this tragic incident.
-It was later determined that faulty wiring caused the spark, and the pure oxygen environment in the capsule was to blame for the rapid spreading of the blaze.
+During a routine test of the Apollo 1 spacecraft on the launch pad, a spark causes a fire in the crew compartment of the Command Module.
+Astronauts Gus Grissom, Ed White, and Roger Chaffee, are killed in this tragic incident.
+It is later determined that faulty wiring caused the spark, and the pure oxygen environment in the capsule was to blame for the rapid spreading of the blaze.
+This incident caused NASA to discontinue the use of pure oxygen in favor of a nitrogen-oxygen mix for future tests.

 First Spaceflight Casualty